loscrossos/crossos_setup/README.md

 # Preparation

+The CrossOS-Setup consists of a base setup and scripts for different goals.

 ## Installation overview
 Just clone this repository and install whatever modules you need from it.
 Use the pre-configured setup to OSI*fy* your computer.

 More precisely, this is what we are going to do:

-- read the nomenclature (so you know how to read the instructions)
-- check the pre-requisites: supported systems and hardware: so you know if this works for you
+- **System Requirements**: check the pre-requisites,  supported systems and hardware, so you know if this works for you
+- **Enable Crossos**: lets get the installer files ready in your PC.
-- get the latest updates for your system: else the installation may fail
+    - **Update your system**: get the latest updates for your system: else the installation may fail
+    - **Enable the package manager**: enables a sofware package manager
-- ensure git is installed (or perform a one liner easy install)
+    - **Get Git**: ensure Git is installed (or perform a one liner easy install)
-- downlad the installer repository (just follow instructions)
+    - **Download the repository** downlad the installer files. just follow instructions.
-- install the script you need!
+- **Setup your system** install the script you need! currently Available:
+    - **Python AI Development EnvironmentSetup** a full AI development setup
+        - System checker: see what your system is missing to do AI development
+        - Setup Installer: Install and setup all needed packages fully automatically

-### Nomenclature
+### System Requirements

+Currently Focus on:

+- MacOS Sequoia, Windows11, Kubuntu Linux (Debian based systems)
+- NVidia CUDA capable cards and Apple Silicone (ARM).

+**Nomenclature**

 If instructions are for a specific OS, they will be marked as such (Mac/Win/Lin).
-If instructions apply to all systems the same they will be marked as **OSI** (OS Independent).
+If instructions apply to all systems the same they will be marked as **CrossOS** or **OSI** (OS Independent).

-### System Requirements
+**OS Version**

-**OS Version**: Your OS should be supported by the manufacturer!
-Currently Focus on  NVidia CUDA capable cards and Apple Silicone (ARM).
+Your OS should be supported by the manufacturer!

-**Installed Software**: You can safely start from a fully empty system installation or a running system.
-You can apply the scripts even if you have some of the tools installed, in that case the installed tool will be either updated or skipped.

-**Systems tested**
+If you open support requests for Windows95 you likely wont get answers.

 The scripts were tested on the following OS:

 OS  | System            |Arch   | Tested